 children: Alex Vallée, Émile Vallée

 In 1995, Jean made his feature film debut with the film ‘Black List.’
 The thriller film was in French language and won huge critical acclaim despite its low budget.
 The film received nine nominations at the annual the 1996 ‘Genie Awards.’
 The film was written by Sylvain Guy, and directed and edited by Jean.
 Following the success of his debut feature film, Jean moved to Los Angeles to forge a career in Hollywood.
 After some initial struggle, he managed to find his way into the American entertainment industry and began working on his second feature length film.
 He began directing a western film titled ‘Los Locos,’ which was written by the film’s lead actor, Mario Van Peebles.
 Jean directed yet another low budget film ‘Loser Love’ in the late 1990s.

-Jean-Marc Vallée dated Canadian writer Chantal Cadieux in the late 1980s and the couple got married in 1990.They, however, divorced in 2006.
-They have two children together.
+Jean-Marc Vallée dated Canadian writer Chantal Cadieux in the late 1980s, and the couple got married in 1990.They, however, divorced in 2006.
+They had two children together.

-He likes to shoot in natural lights as much as possible and hence, he prefers shooting during the day.
+He liked to shoot in natural lights as much as possible and hence, he preferred shooting during the day.